 World – International

-GlobeLand30 – Provides access to free global land cover data
+GIS Geography – Provides links to various free resources for land cover

 Data Portals – An International Catalog of Open Data Portals

 OpenDataSoft – A comprehensive list of open data catalogs curated by experts from around the world.

 Open StreetMap – OpenStreetMap is an editable, online map of the entire world that allows free access to the full map dataset.

 - OpenStreetMap Data Extracts – A download server that provides data extracts (representing small regions of the world) from the OpenStreetMap project.

 - Overpass API – Tool that allows you to select subsets of openstreetmap data using high level queries based on geographic regions

 ArcGIS Open Data community – Explore 23,000+ Open Datasets from organizations worldwide.